gururock007/Folio/README.md

-# FOLIO WEB APP
+# FOLIO

-Welcome to the Folio Web App repository!
+Welcome to the Folio repository!
 This web application provides users with personalized book recommendations based on their preferences, allows them to search for books by various criteria, and facilitates the creation of custom reading lists.
 The app also includes a chat bot feature for interactive book recommendations and sentiment analysis of user reviews.

+Note: This was made in 24 hours for Codechef: Cook Off Hackathon

 ## Table of Contents